aryarm/as_analysis/README.gcp.md

 ## Other challenges
  - Your rules might run out of disk space or memory.
 Try raising the default in `run-gcp`.
 In the future, [the default might be smarter](https://github.com/aryam7/as_analysis/issues/58).
+ - The Snakemake documentation [recommends using `gcloud beta lifesciences operations describe`](https://snakemake.readthedocs.io/en/stable/executor_tutorial/google_lifesciences.html#step-5-debugging) to view the stderr of failed steps in the pipeline.
+Unfortunately, this will only give you the last 10 lines of the stderr.
+Snakemake will create files containing the full stderr inside your storage bucket.
+The path to these files will be specified in your local `log/log` file after "Logs will be saved to..."

 ## Planned features
 There are [a number of cloud-related features](https://github.com/aryam7/as_analysis/issues?q=is%3Aopen+is%3Aissue+label%3Agcp) for the pipeline that might be in-the-works.
 Check them out!